Homepage > Blank IRS W-8BEN Template

 Dos and Don'ts

-• Do use your legal name as it appears on your official documents.
+• Do provide your full legal name as it appears on your official documents.

-• Do ensure that your signature is included on the form.
+• Do ensure that your address is complete and accurate.

 • Don't leave any required fields blank.